-The primary purpose in installing sediment and erosion controls is to not cause environmental harm nor deposit prescribed water contaminants in waterways as per the Environmental Protection Act 1994.
+The primary purpose of installing sediment and erosion controls is to not cause environmental harm nor deposit prescribed water contaminants in waterways as per the Environmental Protection Act 1994 (Qld) (EP Act).

-In addition appropriate erosion control can have the benefit of decreasing soil degradation hence improving asset protection and decreasing maintenance costs during and post construction.
+In addition, appropriate erosion control can have the benefit of decreasing soil degradation, hence improving asset protection and decreasing maintenance costs during and post construction.

-Erosion and Sediment Control for all projects shall be designed, installed, maintained and decommissioned in accordance with the following principles:
+Erosion and sediment control for all projects shall be designed, installed, maintained and decommissioned in accordance with the following principles:

-- a) Erosion and sediment controls are integrated with construction planning. - b) Effective and flexible erosion and sediment control plans are developed based on soil, weather, construction conditions and the receiving environment. - c) The extent and duration of soil exposure is minimised. - d) Water movement through the Site is controlled in particular clean water is diverted around the Site. - e) Soil erosion is minimised. - f) Disturbed areas are promptly stabilised. - g) Sediment retention on Site is maximised. - h) Controls are maintained in proper working order at all times, and - i) The Site is monitored and erosion and sediment control practices adjusted to maintain the required performance standard.
+- a) erosion and sediment controls are integrated with construction planning - b) effective and flexible erosion and sediment control plans are developed based on soil, weather, construction conditions and the receiving environment - c) the extent and duration of soil exposure is minimised - d) water movement through the Site is controlled in particular, clean water is diverted around the Site - e) soil erosion is minimised - f) disturbed areas are promptly stabilised - g) sediment retention on Site is maximised - h) controls are maintained in proper working order at all times, and - i) the Site is monitored, and erosion and sediment control practices adjusted to maintain the required performance standard.